Elizah7/Elizah7/README.md

 - 👨‍💻 All of my projects are available at [https://elizah7.github.io/](https://elizah7.github.io/)

-- 💬 Ask me about **Web,Devolopment, Javascript,React,TypeScript,Chakra-UI,**
+- 💬 Ask me about **Web,Devolopment, Javascript, ReactJs, NodeJs, Express, MongoDb, Chakra-UI,**

 - 📫 How to reach me **uddeshiv0@gmail.com**